fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 module.exports = notesRouter // highlight-line
 ```

-In this case, there is just one "thing" exported, so the only way to use it is the following:
+Because only one "thing" exported, it can only be imported and used as one object:

 ```js
 const notesRouter = require('./controllers/notes')